-Finally, the propitious selection argument has also very important normative and policy implications for social insurance, even when it generates a positive correlation between risk and insurance purchases.
+Finally, the cherry picking/propitious selection argument as we model it has also very important normative and policy implications for social insurance, even when it generates a positive correlation between risk and insurance purchases.
 We illustrate this by showing that the introduction of a mandatory pooling social insurance scheme that agents can complement with private insurance may be Pareto damaging.
-The intuition for this result is simple: less risk averse agents exhibit lower risk in equilibrium, due to the fact that they buy less insurance, and thus suffer from being pooled with more risky individuals.
+The intuition for this result is as follows: less risk averse agents exhibit lower risk in equilibrium, due to the fact that they buy less insurance, and thus suffer from being pooled with more risky individuals.
 This in turn induces the private insurance market to increase overprovision to separate the more risk averse individuals.
 If more risk averse agents are numerous enough, the extra cost of overinsurance dominates the cross-subsidy benefit, so that they also lose from the introduction of social insurance.

-2 Propitious selection and private insurance
+1 Propitious selection and private insurance